drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 Another bootloader with a similar approach to `embassy-boot` is [moonboot](https://jhbruhn.de/posts/moonboot/), which shares a similar design with a split responsibility between the bootloader and application but is even more generic (not tied to embassy, but also means more work to use) and (at the time of writing) not power fail safe.
 Clearly there is an opportunity of collaboration in the future.

 # Summary

+In this first post in a series, we have looked at the fundamental microcontroller component required to support firmware updates.
+We first had a look at the features required from a bootloader, and then had a look at the newly created `embassy-boot`and learned how it swaps firmware.
+Finally we've discussed what it means to be power safe and how `embassy-boot` ensures that application updates are reliable, with some delegation of that responsibility of the application to mark itself as 'OK'.

+In the next blog post, we will have a look at different mechanisms for getting the firmware onto the device itself.